Keineik/sushix_api/README.md

 - JOIN with Customer table to get CustName, CustPhoneNumber, CustEmail.
 - Search by OrderID.
 Filter by BranchID, OrderType (Dine-In and Delivery) and OrderStatus (e.g., Preparing, Out for Delivery, Delivered, Completed, Cancelled).
 - Sort by OrderDateTime, estimated total price (Someone got a better name?) .
-- Fetch along with a list of ordered items (?)

 5. **Fetch Invoices**
 - Fetch invoices with pagination.